agrosner/DBFlow/usage2/ModelsAndGettingStarted.md

 all point to same owner we end up doing 2x retrievals for every load of `Dog`.
 Replacing that model field of `Owner` with `ForeignKeyContainer<Owner>` prevents the extra N lookup time, leading to much faster loads of `Dog`.

+__Note__: using `ForeignKeyContainer` also helps to prevent circular references that can get you in a `StackOverFlowError` if two tables strongly reference each other in `@ForeignKey`.

 Our modified example now looks like this: